-Take a look into current status of this scene, the last 10 years produces more effective compression alrogithms then you can count (as they claimed), maybe because the rapid growing of cloud services/storage.
-Here are the few names:
+Take a look into current status of this scene, the last 10 years has produced more effective compression algorithms than you can count (as they claimed), maybe because the rapid growing of cloud services/storage.
+Here are the few recognized names:

 They are re-invented to fit in the needs for each purposes.
 Some are good balance in ratio and compression speed or super quick in decompression.
 Some are good for specific type of data like binary set, text json, fragment data, …

 Im not an expert in this field, only the number can give you the best insight and advice.
 Check these links: